Eeloo2/Touch-MFDs/README.md

 # Touch-MFDs
-Setting up touchscreen MFDs in stormworks
+Touchscreen MFDs

+Project started on stormworks game, implying the setup of a microprocessor to control MFDs by touch.